febrianrachmadi/lots-iam-gpu/README.md

 ### Release Notes
 Versioning Name -- dd/mm/yyyy (va.b.c):
  1. 07/05/2018 (v0.5.0):
+     * Updating the initial codes.
+     * Making the code more readable.

 ### Citations
 If you think that this work helps your work/research, please do cite our publications below.